Cleetus McFarland: Stadium Super Trucks

+Drag racing

-On November 6, 2022, Mitchell & his crew won 1st place after eliminating Carlos Olivo in the 'MCLEOD RACING WARRIORS VS TRES CUARTO' category of the 26th Annual Haltech World Cup Finals Import & Domestic Drag Races presented by Wiseco in the 4 day event.
-His Chevrolet El Camino (Le Mullet) managed an elapsed time of 6.474 seconds at a top speed of 222.95 mph on the final round of the elimination race.
+On November 6, 2022, Mitchell & his crew won 1st place after eliminating Carlos Olivo in the McLeod Racing Warriors VS Tres Cuarto category of the 26th Annual Haltech World Cup Finals Import & Domestic Drag Races in the 4 day event.
+His Chevrolet El Camino (Mullet) managed an elapsed time of 6.474 seconds at a top speed of 222.95 mph on the final round of the elimination race.

+Returning to the event in 2023, he won in the Grannas Racing Stick Shift class driving his body-less Chevrolet Corvette "Leroy" with time of 7.325 and speed of 203.95 mph in the finals.

+ARCA Menards Series

+In 2025, it was revealed that Mitchell would participate in the pre-season test for the ARCA Menards Series at Daytona International Speedway, driving the No. 30 Ford for Rette Jones Racing as Garrett Mitchell.
+On January 15, it was announced on Facebook that Mitchell would drive in the season opener at Daytona for RJR also as Garrett Mitchell.
+He finished in 30th after being involved in a multi-car crash over a quarter of the way through the race.
+Mitchell would continue to announce that he would return with the team at Talladega Superspeedway, Charlotte Motor Speedway, and the ARCA Menards Series East combination race at Bristol Motor Speedway.
+After the race at Bristol, it was confirmed that Mitchell will return to ARCA in 2026 on a partial schedule.

 Motorsports career results

 Stadium Super Trucks

 (key) (Bold – Pole position.
 Italics – Fastest qualifier. * – Most laps led.)